What is a Nebula? Definition, Examples, Types & Photos

 The Horsehead Nebula is perhaps the most iconic Dark Nebula in the night sky.

-Some deep sky objects combine different types of nebulae in one.
+Some deep-sky objects combine different types of nebulae.
 A prime example of this type of object is the Trifid Nebula

 The Trifid Nebula consists of an emission nebula, a reflection nebula, and a dark nebula in one.
-It is the perfect example of a combination nebula with a complex and unique structure.
+It is a perfect example of a combination nebula with a complex, unique structure.

-The Trifid Nebula combines an emission nebula, reflection nebula, and dark nebula into one.
+The Trifid Nebula combines an emission nebula, a reflection nebula, and a dark nebula into one.

 All Nebula Types